TheRestartProject/RepairDirectory/docker/README.md

 ### Create configuration files

-Create the `parameters.yml` file by copying the `parameters.dist.yml` and fill in the blanks.
+Create the configuration for this project by copying the `.env.example` as `.env`.
+You will also need an application key which can be generated with the following command:

-Create the `application/config/config.yaml` file by copying the `application/config/config.sample.yaml` and fill in the blanks.
+    docker/bin/artisan key:generate

 ## Application containers